-After a successful 26 years managing waste water treatment for Whangarei city, the local treatment plant was in need of some maintenance and a general upgrade, to ensure high quality water discharge.
+After 26 years successfully managing waste water treatment for Whāngārei city, the local treatment plant was in need of some maintenance and a general upgrade.

-- Modification to existing pipework and processes within the plant and upstream of the new disinfection unit.
+- modification to existing pipework and processes within the plant and upstream of the new disinfection unit

-United Civil Construction successfully completed these works which have doubled the disinfection treatment capacity of the existing plant and ensures that all water flowing into the wetlands and the Whāngārei Harbour, is subject to the UV disinfection process which destroys harmful bacteria and other pathogens
+These successfully completed works have doubled the disinfection treatment capacity of the existing plant.
+This has ensured all water flowing into the wetlands and the Whāngārei Harbour, is subject to the UV disinfection process (which destroys harmful bacteria and other pathogens).